chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I also like how international Munich is.
 There is a good mix of locals and internationals here.
 It makes it easier for me to settle in.
 At the same time, I'm trying to improve my German and connect more with the local culture.

 Overall, Munich feels like a great place for both my career and personal life.
 I can definitely see myself staying here long-term.

+## Work Life Balance

+> How important is work-life balance to you?

+Work-life balance is important to me, but I also understand that in a startup environment, there will be periods requiring extra dedication.

+I'm committed to delivering quality work and meeting deadlines.
+At the same time, I believe productivity comes from having time to recharge and stay mentally sharp.

+I'm flexible and willing to put in extra hours when needed, but I also value having time for personal development, like continuing my German language studies.

 ## English Level